nodejs/node-v0.x-archive/doc/api/cluster.markdown

       });
     }

-### Event: 'message'
+### worker@message(message)

-* `message` {Object}
+- message {Object} The message to send

 This event is the same as the one provided by `child_process.fork()`.
 In the master you should use this event, however in a worker you can also use `process.on('message')`

+#### Example

-As an example, here is a cluster that keeps count of the number of requests in the master process using the message system:
+Here is a cluster that keeps count of the number of requests in the master process using the message system:

     var cluster = require('cluster');
     var http = require('http');